SAP/spartacus-docs/_pages/telco/installing-sap-commerce-for-tua-spartacus-1-2.md

 ## Alternate Method for Setting the SAP Commerce Admin Password

-Instead of including the admin password in every install command as required for release 1905, you can create a configuration file to use each time.
+Instead of including the admin password in every install command as required for release 1905, you can create a configuration file that is used each time.

 1. Create a file named `custom.properties` inside the `installer/customconfig` folder of your SAP Commerce folder.

 2. Add the following line: `initialpassword.admin=Y0urFav0r!tePassw0rd`

-   Change `Y0urFav0r!tePassw0rd` to the password you want to use.
+   Change `Y0urFav0r!tePassw0rd` to the password you'd like to use.

 3. Save the file.

-The next time you run the recipe install command, the settings inside `custom.properties` are used to build the `local.properties` file, and there is no need to include `-A local_property:initialpassword.admin=Y0urFav0r!tePassw0rd`.
+The next time you run the recipe install command, the settings inside `custom.properties` are used to build the `local.properties` file, and there's no need to include `-A local_property:initialpassword.admin=Y0urFav0r!tePassw0rd`.

 ## Supporting Regions in the Billing Address